rbaker2019/BurgerBuilder/readme.md

 6. I prefer to return early, such as in the `switch` statement in BurgerIngredient.js

 7. I prefer functional components, unless there's a good reason to use classes, such as state management.
 Ex: BurgerIngredient will remain a functional component.

+8. I prefer setting the state of a class-based component in an explicitly defined constructor.